Hiking in Seoul: Gwanaksan

 Cross over the bridge to walk up the right bank of the stream, past a bunch of restaurants and the lower cable car station; just past the cable car station you come to some steps on the right, which is the start of the trail:

 Click here for more hiking in Seoul

 Have you climbed Gwanaksan?
 How was it?
 Any questions?
-Leave me a comment below and I’ll get back to you.
+Leave a comment below and I’ll get back to you.

 Accommodation: search & book rooms in Seoul